joshbegley/nyt-latest/README.md

 `The Washington Capitals superstar continues to close in on Gretzky’s longstanding record of 894 career NHL goals.`\
 https://nytimes.com/athletic/6245458/2025/04/01/ovechkin-goals-record-gretzky-891/

-**Randy Fine, a State Senator, Wins a House Seat in Florida, Adding to the G.O.P.
-Majority.**\
+**G.O.P.
+Bolsters House Majority by Retaining Two Seats in Florida**\
-`Randy Fine, a state senator, won a special election to replace Michael Waltz of Florida, who is now Trump’s national security adviser.`\
+`The Republicans who were elected on Tuesday to fill seats left empty by Matt Gaetz and Michael Waltz had President Trump’s backing.`\
 https://nytimes.com/2025/04/01/us/politics/florida-special-election-winner.html

 **If New York Puts a Casino in the Bronx, Trump Will Get $115 Million**\